pypa/setuptools/docs/userguide/development_mode.rst

 files that would be available in a regular installation.
 However, depending on the file and directory organization in your project, it might also expose as a side effect files that would not be normally available.
-This is allowed so you can create iteratively create new Python modules.
+This is allowed so you can iteratively create new Python modules.
 Please have a look on the following section if you are looking for a different behaviour.

 .. admonition:: Virtual Environments